 Conduct of a Guardianship Hearing in New Jersey Superior Court

-In guardianship actions, the recommended approach for a younger disabled person is to file for a limited guardianship, now specifically defined and permitted by statute.
+In some guardianship actions, the recommended approach for a younger disabled person is to file for a limited guardianship, now specifically defined and permitted by statute.
 N.J.S.
 3B:12-24.1(a) is an entirely new section of the guardianship statutes, entitled “A Determination by the Court of Need for Guardianship Services, Specific Services.”
-This section of the court rules provide for a General Guardian, a Limited Guardian, and a Temporary Guardian.
+This section of the court rules provides for a General Guardian, a Limited Guardian, and a Temporary Guardian.
 If the court concludes that an individual is incapacitated and is without capacity to govern himself or manage his affairs, the court may appoint a General Guardian who will exercise all rights and powers of the incapacitated person.
-However, if the court finds that an individual is incapacitated and lacks the capacity to do some, but not all the tasks necessary to care for himself or herself, the court may appoint a Limited Guardian of the person, of the estate, or of both.
+However, if the court finds that an individual is incapacitated and lacks the capacity to do some, but not all the tasks necessary to care for himself or herself, the court may appoint a Limited Guardian of the person, of his or her estate, or of both.
 A court, when establishing a Limited Guardianship, makes specific findings regarding the individual’s capacity, such as residential, educational, medical, legal, vocational, and financial decision making.
 The court will then enter a judgment articulating the specific rights retained by the incapacitated to future decision-making.

-The judiciary is transitioning towards an enhanced respect to the rights of self-determination of the alleged incapacitated person wherever appropriate.
+The judiciary is transitioning towards an enhanced respect to the rights of self-determination of an incapacitated person wherever appropriate.
 The court has the power to limit the powers conferred on a Guardian and those limitations must be set forth in the certificates of letters guardianship.
 For example, in “In re Conroy”, the Supreme Court stated that a ward may be sufficiently competent to make a decision regarding a particular medical treatment.
 In “In re Roche”, 296 N.J.
 Super, 583 (Ch.
 Div.
 1996), the court noted that an incapacitated person’s right to self-determination must be preserved as much as possible.
 In “In re Jacobs”, the court gave a lengthy discussion of an alleged incapacitated person’s right to control certain aspects of his or her life, such as medical treatment and where he or she would like to live.